substantial/cap-strap/README.md

-# CapStrap
+# cap-strap

-  CapStrap is a Capistrano Extension that bootstraps a machine for future capistrano tasks.
+  cap-strap is a Capistrano Extension that bootstraps a machine for future capistrano tasks.
-It installs System-wide Rvm and specified rubies and gems.
-It will create a user for future capistrano deploy tasks.
+It installs System-wide RVM and specified rubies and gems.
+It will create a deploy user, upload authorized_keys and deploy key.

 ## Notes

-Currently only Ubuntu 10.04 and 10.10 have been tested.
+Currently cap-strap has only been tested on Ubuntu 10.04 and 10.10.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'cap-strap', :git => 'git@github.com:substantial/cap-strap.git'
+    gem 'cap-strap'

 And then execute: